Definition Guide Irish law and best practice

 Online training 12

 Yes.
-Online Asbestos Awareness Courses are fully accepted when they meet HSA, QQI, CPD and RoSPA standards.
-Our Asbestos Awareness Course covers all practical techniques with video demos, a short assessment and an instant 3-year certificate - on any device, in about 45 minutes.
+Online Asbestos Awareness Courses are fully accepted in Ireland when they meet HSA expectations and are CPD, RoSPA and IATP approved.
+A good online Asbestos Awareness Course covers how to recognise ACMs, the health risks, the asbestos register, STOP-CHECK-REPORT and PPE/RPE basics, with a short assessment and an instant 3-year certificate - delivered in about 45 minutes on any device.

 Responsibility 13